City-of-Helsinki/open-city-profile-ui/README.md

 The graphql-backend for development is located at https://helsinkiprofile.test.kuva.hel.ninja/graphql/, it has graphiql installed so you can browse it in your browser!

-Since this app uses react-scripts (Create React App) the env-files work a bit differently to what people are used to.
-Read more about them [here](https://create-react-app.dev/docs/adding-custom-environment-variables).

 ## CI

 The test-environment is built automatically from `develop`-branch.